mumin16/for-windows-and-android-compile-v8/README.md

 # for-windows-and-android-compile-v8

+0-download and install git

-1-download depot_tools(https://storage.googleapis.com/chrome-infra/depot_tools.zip) and  extract to c:\ and then add c:\depot_tools to "system variables".
+1-download depot_tools and  extract to c:\ and then add c:\depot_tools to "system variables".

 2-following two entries add to "user variables" :